-Students will be assigned one short paper during the academic year.
 During the Spring semester a health issue topical brief will be assigned.
 It is to be written as an educational paper related to a health policy or financing issue.
-This paper will be appropriately researched, referenced and presented, summarizing high level findings in two double spaced pages.
-References will be correctly cited and attributed through the use of Endnotes.
+This paper will be appropriately researched, referenced and presented, summarizing high level findings in two double-spaced pages, size 12 font.
+References will be correctly cited and attributed through the use of Endnote.
 Successful completion of this brief requires: a) submitting a completed document prior to the deadline; and, b) demonstrating appropriate preparation, thought and execution in the construction of the brief.
 Briefs that are deemed unsatisfactory must be re-written using the feedback provided by the course director.